 Also, know your audience.
 Your audience is crucial to success.
 You need to know them, understand them, and most importantly offer them value, otherwise they’re going to hit that unfollow button faster than you can say Tik Tok.

 Think before you

 speak tweet.
 Don’t post anything controversial or unprofessional.
-You don’t want any uninvited crisis management (that’s a whole new blog altogether!)
+You don’t want any uninvited crisis management.

 But be real.
 Show your followers the true you behind the logo and, although it is oh-so cliché, be original.
 Social media is one absolutely colossal competition, so you need to make sure you stand out from the crowd.

 The Absolutely Dont’s

 Be a robot.
 Be relaxed, but informative.
 AI may be the in-thing, but a robotic social profile is unnatural and you want to come across as human.
 Any old software can compose a stiff, meaningless post, so it’s really up to you as a social-savvy marketer to give it some life.